Environmental Assessment

 PTFE, commercialized under the brand name of Teflon, is a household name.

 Different products and industries use these substances.
-For example, the following applications may require PFAS:
+For example, the following applications may require PFAS chemicals:

 • Electronics;